emmajanedrews/base-template/strategy-call.md

 <p>Tom Nickley</p>

-<p>P.S.
+<p><strong>P.S.
 Make sure to sign up for my Agent Training Newsletter and like my Agent Training Facebook page where I post helpful videos, agent success stories, and even livestream our team meetings from time to time.
-That way, in addition to getting my best tips you can get to know me and see if we’re a fit.</p>
+That way, in addition to getting my best tips you can get to know me and see if we’re a fit.</strong></p>

 <h1 class="join-us">Request a FREE One-on-one Business Planning Meeting</h1>